This article illustrates seven cases of fetal alcohol syndrome (FAS).

 March 1, 2018

-The objective of this study was to explore the differences in baseline respiratory sinus arrhythmia (RSA) between children with fetal alcohol spectrum disorder (FASD) and typically developing children (TDC) and to investigate whether children with FASD have the capacity to engage in a brief mindfulness exercise.
+The objective of this study was to explore the differences in baseline respiratory sinus arrhythmia (RSA) between children with FASD and typically developing children, and to investigate whether children with FASD have the capacity to engage in a brief mindfulness exercise.

 April 10, 2018

-Prenatal alcohol exposure (PAE) is often linked to significant challenges in self-regulation.
-Interventions aimed at improving self-regulation in this population have been developed, but further progress could be achieved through the application of a multilevel theoretical framework that describes the development of self-regulation in early childhood.
-This framework could clarify the mechanisms underlying early adjustment problems in children with PAE and guide the creation of more targeted assessments and interventions.
-This review aims to: (1) provide an overview of the self-regulatory framework proposed by Calkins and colleagues, (2) examine common self-regulatory difficulties in children with PAE during infancy and early childhood within this developmental context, and (3) explore how the framework can enhance future assessment and intervention efforts for young children affected by PAE.
-Applying this developmental framework offers a systematic and theory-based approach to improving outcomes for young children with PAE.
+As PAE is often linked to significant challenges in self-regulation, this review aims to: (1) provide an overview of the self-regulatory framework proposed in previous research, (2) examine common self-regulatory difficulties in children with PAE during infancy and early childhood within this developmental context, and (3) explore how the framework can enhance future assessment and intervention efforts for young children affected by PAE.

 April 19, 2018